lde-axelor/axelor-developer-tools/README.md

 # Axelor Developer Tools

-This module aim to bring some useful tools for developers working on Axelor's applications.
+This module aims to bring some useful tools for developers working on Axelor's applications.
 It has no dependencies other than Axelor Open Platform itself.

 ## The tools